BeeFit: Fitness & Wellness

 Enjoy your coffee as you would a glass of red wine or a plate of olives mindfully, in moderation, and preferably in good company.

-What Does the Research Say About Coffee and Chronic Disease Risk?
+What Research Suggests About Coffee and Health

 Extensive observational research links moderate, regular coffee consumption to a markedly lower risk of several chronic diseases prevalent in Western societies.